Georgia does not mandate short-term disability insurance covering off-the-job accidents and illnesses lasting less than one year.

 The State of Georgia requires employers to purchase temporary disability insurance and fund the premiums.
 Worker’s Compensation covers on-the-job (occupational) injuries and sicknesses that cause a loss of income.

-Apply for temporary disability benefits by completing Form WC-14, filing it at home securely, and sending copies to three entities.
+You can apply for temporary disability benefits by completing Form WC-14, filing it securely at home, and sending copies to three entities.